The SRG/eROSITA All-Sky Survey. Detection of shock-heated gas beyond the halo boundary into the accretion region: Stacked profiles in IllustrisTNG simulation

-Although the three simulation profiles are all calculated at $z=0$ and with a nearby halo masking threshold of $M_\mathrm{500c}=10^{14}M_\sun$, the emissivity profiles of the two \ac{the300} simulations have normalizations higher than those in the TNG300-1 in cluster outskirts to the circumcluster region, as shown in the left panel of Fig.~\ref{fig:sim_vs_obs}.
-This could be partially attributed to the mass difference of the sample and the mass exclusion limit of the surrounding infalling halos. \ac{the300} simulations only include massive halos with $M_\mathrm{200c}>10^{14.8}M_\sun$, whose halo bias is higher than the sample used in the \mbox{TNG300-1}.
-However, the one order of magnitude difference between the two profiles, Gizmo-Simba and Gadget-X runs, is only due to the different simulation settings.
+Although the three simulation profiles are all calculated at $z=0$ and with a nearby halo masking threshold of $M_\mathrm{500c}=10^{14}M_\sun$, the emissivity profiles of the two \ac{the300} simulations have normalizations higher than those in the \mbox{TNG300-1} in cluster outskirts to the circumcluster region, as shown in the left panel of Fig.~\ref{fig:sim_vs_obs}.
+This could be partially attributed to the mass difference of the sample and the mass exclusion limit of the surrounding infalling halos. \ac{the300} simulations only include massive halos with $M_\mathrm{200c}>10^{14.8}M_\sun$, whose halo bias is higher than the sample used in the \mbox{\mbox{TNG300-1}}.
+However, the one order-of-magnitude difference between the two profiles, Gizmo-Simba and Gadget-X, is due solely to the different simulation settings.
 As reported by \citet{Li2025}, the Gadget-X run contains a higher fraction of dense gas at large radii.
-The comparison of the three profiles in large radii suggests that the different adoptions of simulation codes, physical models, and model parameters could lead to a significant difference in the intensity of the circumcluster X-ray emission.
-The new stacked observations of the eROSITA clusters allow us to test the physical models in these unexplored regions from cluster far outskirts towards connecting filaments.
+The comparison of the three profiles at large radii suggests that differences in the adoption of simulation codes, physical models, and model parameters could lead to a significant difference in the intensity of the circumcluster X-ray emission.
+The new stacked observations of the eROSITA clusters allow us to test physical models in these unexplored regions, from the cluster's far outskirts to cosmic filaments.